Epicminer256/termuxtoadb/README.md

 # Termux to ADB+SSH autosetup
-This uses SSH to passthough your termux session to adb on your desktop
+This uses SSH to passthough your termux session to adb on your desktop.
+The connection is passed from your cell phone to your computer via adb.
+This script uses port 8022 instead of the standard ssh port because android sometimes doesnt like to port over port 22 and if your computer is aready running a ssh server this script will not interfere.

 # Quick setup